Dewsbury Rams

-The Dewsbury Rams are a professional English rugby league club based in Dewsbury, West Yorkshire that compete in the Championship.
-They play their home games at the FLAIR Stadium, on Owl Lane.
-The Rams' main fanbase comes from their hometown of Dewsbury, but they also hold a strong following in Shaw Cross as well as in neighbouring Gawthorpe and Ossett, among other places.
-Prior to the 1997 season, the club was known as Dewsbury R.L.F.C.
+The Dewsbury Rams are a professional rugby league club based in Dewsbury, West Yorkshire, England that compete in RFL Championship, the second tier of British rugby league.

-The club won their sole league title in 1972–73, after finishing the regular season in 8th place.
-The club has also won the Challenge Cup twice.

 History

 1875–1887: Dewsbury Athletic and Football Club

 The idea of establishing a rugby football club in Dewsbury originated among a few friends at a meeting at the Little Saddle Inn in 1875.
 Established with immediate effect, Dewsbury Athletic and Football Club enrolled between 30 and 40 members.

 On 20 November 1875, the first recorded match of Dewsbury Athletic and Football Club took place when they played Heckmondwike Church Society XV and lost by one goal, six tries and eight touch downs to nil.
 The first home game, it is generally held, took place on 4 December 1875 in a field off Sugar Lane, opposite the future Crown Flatt.
 In a 13-a-side "scratch" game, the two outfits – one selected by the Captain and the other by the Vice-Captain – fought out a draw.
 The club soon realised they needed a ground and the following year secured a sub tenancy at Crown Flatt for £200.

 During the course of the 1879–80 season the club colours changed from blue and cardinal to black, crimson and yellow.

 On 27 March 1880, the Yorkshire Cup semi-final against Wakefield Trinity drew an estimated 16,000 supporters to Crown Flatt which the local newspaper claimed to be the largest assemblage ever seen on a football ground in Yorkshire.

 1881 saw the club's first success in the Yorkshire Challenge Cup beating Huddersfield, Bradford and Halifax before an Alfred Newsome drop goal gave them victory over Wakefield Trinity in the final.

 When York F.C. paid a visit to Crown Flatt on 25 September 1886, the home team took to the field wearing white jerseys that incorporated the borough's coat of arms.